School of Engineering Dean Thomas N. Farris

 He has been acknowledged for research by an NSF Presidential Young Investigator Award, a Japan Society for the Promotion of Science Fellowship, the ASME/Boeing Structures and Materials Award for outstanding paper of 1998 SDM, the Journal of Strain Analysis P E Publishing Award in 2002, and the ASME’s Burt L. Newkirk Award.

-Farris is past chair of the Executive Committee of the Applied Mechanics Division of the ASME and consultant to the Army Science Board.
-He is a Fellow of ASME (2001) and AIAA (2009).
-Farris is currently serving on the Board of Directors for Engineers Without Borders-USA and the National Institute for Pharmaceutical Technology and Education.
+Farris is past chair of the Executive Committee of the Applied Mechanics Division of the ASME, past member of the Board of Directors for Engineers Without Borders-USA, consultant to the Army Science Board, and represented Rutgers-New Brunswick on Governor Murphy’s Economic Development Transition Team.
+He is Fellow of ASME (2001) and AIAA (2009) and member of the BoD of the National Institute for Pharmaceutical Technology and Education.

 Farris received a B.S.M.E. in 1982 from Rice University and a Ph.D. in Applied Mechanics at Northwestern University in 1986.

-He and his wife, Bernadette, have four grown sons and a daughter.
+He and his wife, Bernadette, have five grown children, 4 sons and a daughter.